 Who do you work with?

-I design custom workshops for organizations that want to develop their leadership team, learn how to better handle internal conflict, create alignment towards a shared vision, identify strategic initiatives, do rapid brainstorming, or solve a problem.
+I also work with team leaders to design custom workshops that develop their team.
+Teams learn how to better handle internal conflict, create alignment towards a shared vision, identify strategic initiatives, do rapid brainstorming, or solve a problem.

 What is your coaching process?